About YFGM

-Young Friends General Meeting (YFGM) is the national community for young adults (18-35) within the Religious Society of Friends.
+Young Friends General Meeting (YFGM) is the national community for young adults (18-35) within the Religious Society of Friends in Britain.

 Our name refers to both our organisation and to the three general meetings (or gatherings), we hold over weekends in February, May, and October each year.
 These take place in various Quaker Meeting Houses across Britain.